McGill-MMA-EnterpriseAnalytics/churn/README.md

 # Telecom Customer Churn Prediction
 ## Project Core Objectives
-1. Trained mutiple machine learning models in Python Notebook to predict customer churn for the TelCom Company.
+1. Trained mutiple Python-based Machine Learning models to predict customer churn for the TelCo Company.
-2. Programmed a Auto-Machine Learning model using H20 and compared the model performance (in terms of recall and accuracy) againts models trained in Python.
+2. Programmed a H20.ai-based Auto Machine Learning model and compared the AutoML model performance (in terms of recall and accuracy) againts manually trained models.
 3. Tested casual inference on following predictors: gender, SeniorCitizen, Partner, Dependents, PhoneService, and PaperlessBilling by applying Microsoft DoWhy pakacage realized in Python.
 4. Assembled a model interpretability and explainability analysis using SHAP package on XGBoost Classification Model.
 5. Composed a Machine Learning Bias Report based on the SHAR analysis to suggest further managerial actions.